CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 ### Subscribe to a Dataset in the catalog

-Once you have explored the catalog, detected a dataset with the variables you need for your analysis and the right spatial resolution, you have to look at the `is_public_data` to know if you can simply use it from CARTOframes or if you need to subscribe for a license first.
+Once you have explored the catalog, found a dataset with the variables you need for your analysis at the right spatial resolution, you have to look at the `is_public_data` to know if you can simply use it from CARTOframes or if you need to subscribe for a license first.

-Subscriptions to datasets allow you to use them from CARTOframes to enrich your own data or to download them.
-See the [Data Enrichment guide](/developers/cartoframes/guides/Data-enrichment/) for more information about this.
+Subscriptions to datasets allow you to download them or use them with CARTOframes to enrich your own data.
+See the [Data Enrichment guide](/developers/cartoframes/guides/Data-enrichment/) for more information about subscriptions.

 Let's take a look at the dataset and geography from the previous example: